MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-apply-demo-setup-config-data.md

 _**Lite deployment - deal to proforma invoicing_

 ## Prerequisites

-1. Provisioned a CE environment for Project Operations
+Before you begin the configuration, you must have a Common Data Service (CDS) environment provisioned for Dynamics 365 Project Operations.

 ## Instructions